literakl/mezinamiridici/infrastructure/doc/user.md

 * sharingWeeksList: array of booleans where a user shared a link; optional

 ### Count section
-poll_votes: count of polls a user voted in; int; required
+pollVotes: count of polls a user voted in; int; required
 comments: how many comments a user wrote; int; required
-comment_votes: count of votes a uswr casted; int; required
+commentVotes: count of votes a user has casted; int; required
 blogs: blog stories coumt; int; required
 shares: how many links a user shared; int; required
 commentVoteRatio: ratio between negative and positive votes; int; optional